 “He didn’t hurt you, did he?”
 John asks me candidly.
-I look down and my shoes and back up at him.
+I look down at my shoes and back up at him.

 “Not physically,” I say, my voice small.
-John sits up straight.
+John straightens in his seat.

 “Do you need to talk about it?” he asks.
 I shake my head.

 “No. I’ll need to tell Maxie because our lifestyle spills into so much more of our life, but it’s nothing that I need to discuss in detail.
 I’ve discussed it with Christian and he knows that it’s something that can’t happen again… thus, the need for us to restructure our relationship.”
 I shrug.

 “I’m not sure what we’re going to do.
 We haven’t even discussed it yet, but I love him, John.
 I love him with everything in me.
 In order for me not to lose myself in him, I need for him to find himself—to be strong through these transitions that are coming, to not be afraid and not forget that he is and always will be the great Christian Grey.
 We have more ahead of us than I can share with you and we’re both very fragile even if the invincible Mr. Grey doesn’t want to admit it.”

 “Are you willing to come in sometimes for joint sessions to voice these concerns to Christian?”
 John asks.

 “Is it something that you would like for me to present to Christian?” he offers.

 “Oh, no, that’s not the problem.
 I don’t have a problem talking to Christian.
 I just want to make sure that we’re all on the same page,” I clarify, and John’s brow furrows.

 “I’m not sure that I follow you,” he says, a bit defensively.